 “Punk rock is just another word for freedom.”

 – Patti Smith

 Style/Clothing – Workout clothes can suck.
 Why do you have to trade in your favorite band shirts and black jeans for a nerdy track suit or the latest matching sweat-wicking set?
 How about a one stop shop for the coolest badass leggings, shorts, and pants paired with band shirts styled as workout tanks and tees, our own Pilates Punx screen prints, and a seasonal offering of silk screened shirts and tanks with fun shit on them.

 Pilates Punx wants to create a style, much like the punk movement created a style.

 .::.
 Shirts that have bands & artist prints on workout tank shells and t-shirts

 .::.
 Men’s t-shirts and sweatshirts too – Pilates Punx strives to appeal to men and women

 Counterculture – Pilates Punx isn’t about boasting about a cultish exercise lifestyle.
 It isn’t about what’s basic, trendy, or the latest “in” thing.
 Let’s face it – Pilates is old.
 It’s been around longer than the Punk movement itself.
 Pilates is a mind/body connection and it helps you with your everyday movements, as well as getting you in shape.
 It’s physical therapy, it’s not the trendy fad diet, it’s not the latest fitness craze.
 It’s about staying true to yourself while unlocking a deeper understanding of your own body.

 Aesthetic – The Pilates Punx style will carry through our studio’s aesthetic (once we have our own home base!)
-The studio will have framed record jackets, black yoga mats on a sticker covered floor, classic reformers with worn wood frames, street art murals, and more!
+The studio will have framed record jackets, black yoga mats on a checkerboard floor, classic reformers, street art murals, and more!